Practical Aspects of Palliative Care (PAPC)

 Practical Aspects of Palliative Care (PAPC) is a two-day course designed to offer physicians, nurse practitioners, physician assistants, nurses, social workers, psychologists, psychiatrists, chaplains, and other healthcare professionals the information and skills needed to provide high quality palliative care to patients with serious illnesses in a variety of practice settings.

-This hybrid course will welcome learners to join us in person in the Boston area or online for virtual livestreaming.
 In addition to intensive plenary sessions and interactive breakout sessions, learners can enjoy opportunities to engage informally with one another and with course faculty.
 We expect that the course will convene palliative care professionals from throughout the world, as has been the case in past runs.

 PAPC addresses the assessment and management of current challenges in palliative care, including the physical, psychological, social, and spiritual/existential sources of suffering experienced by patients and their families.
 This year’s course will present three new plenary sessions, including a focus on health equity.
 Breakout sessions will include pain and symptom management; serious illness communication skills; interdisciplinary teamwork and collaboration across disciplines; leading a family meeting; caring for adolescent and young adult patients; home-based palliative care; and current practice, research, and trends in palliative care.